 Considerations for security and privacy¶

-Office Online and customer data¶
+Office for the web and customer data¶

-The Office Online viewing cache¶
+The Office for the web viewing cache¶

 Documents live in the cache until they become unpopular.
 That is, the cache is not time-based but rather is based on available space and usage.
 Unpopular files may expire out of the cache in only a few days while popular documents may remain in the cache for up to 30 days.

 As of May 2016 the contents of the cache is encrypted using a FIPS 140-2 compliant encryption algorithm.